abinit/abinit/doc/tutorial/tddft.md

 In order to activate this procedure, set the value of [[ixc]] in dataset 1 to the SCF functional, and the value of ixc in dataset 2 to the XC functional to be used for the kernel.
-Use pseudopotentials that agree with the SCF functional.
+Use pseudopotentials that agree with the SCF functional in dataset 1.
+As of writing (end of 2020), the ABINIT implementation has a strong restriction on the XC kernels that can be used.
+They must be of LDA-type.
+See the list of allowed [[ixc]] values in the description of [[iscf]]=-1.